alejandrogallo/ng-matrixplot/README.md

 <matrix-plot settings="mySettings"> </matrix-plot>
 ```

 and *voilà*.
-Of course in that way you can change the settings parameters or the data and the plot will change
+Of course in this way you can change the settings parameters or the data and the plot will change
 automatically.